There are two problems maintenance managers can face;

 - The second issue also has its own set of dilemmas – too much information.

-There is an almost infinite number of maintenance reports you could get, however unless the KPIs are relevant and meaningful, all they will do is bog you down, send you off on tangents and make your job even harder – and your working week longer – than it already is.
+There is an almost infinite number of maintenance reports you could get, however, unless the key performance indicators (KPIs) are relevant and meaningful, all they will do is bog you down, send you off on tangents and make your job even harder, and your working week longer than it already is.

-Key Performance Indicators (KPI’s) are used to measure the effectiveness of the maintenance management solution that directly impacts asset/equipment performance and total maintenance costs.
+Key performance indicators are used to measure the effectiveness of the maintenance management solution, that directly impacts asset/equipment performance and total maintenance costs.

 - increases asset life

 - minimises inventory investments, and

 As you can see from this depiction of a KPI dashboard, a simple green, yellow and red system lets you see at a glance which areas are critical and need your urgent attention, and which are currently under control.

 It’s important to know this.
 For example, some Service Level Agreements (SLAs) can incur penalties, so you need a clear picture of what’s going on.